ZenglerLab/MIND-/1. Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

 ## Overview

+This section contains scripts and data used to determine __microbial guilds__ and __predict competition__ in a 16-member synthetic community (SynCom) based on translational efficiency (TE = metaRibo-Seq / metaRNA-Seq).
+It also contains results of experimental dropout experiments used to validate guild-based predictions of competition interactions.

 ### Experiment overview

 Multi-omics analysis of a 16-member synthetic community (SynCom) grown in complex medium (see Moyne et _al._, 2023 manuscript for details).